gar-rock/http-endpoint-check/README.md

 ### next steps
 - [ ] enable other HTTP status codes
+- [ ] parse additional headers on auth
+- [ ] generate a list of known www-authenticate realms
 - [ ] look at using playwright to automate these http checks and grab screenshots https://playwright.dev/python/docs/api/class-playwright